vwt-digital/operational-data-hub/README.md

 As described before, our fictional webshop sells third-party licenses that are controlled by third-party companies.
 One of these companies, Abode, has an API where new licenses can be requested and existing licenses can be renewed or cancelled.
 Currently, the requests for these licenses is done directly by the API used within the webshop and some form of auditing is limited.
-Furthermore, the API’s are fully intertwined with each other and potential changes are near impossible.
+Furthermore, the API’s are fully intertwined with each other and potential changes are near to impossible.

 #### Architecture